MicrosoftDocs/learn/learn-pr/azure/gather-metrics-blob-storage/includes/2-viewing-blob-metrics-in-azure-portal.md

-In preparation for moving client proof files to Azure Blob storage, you want to identify what metrics are available for the platform.
+In preparation for moving your client proof files to Azure Blob storage, you want to identify what metrics are available for the platform.
 You also want to see how easy it is to display metric information on an ad-hoc basis.
 For example, you might want to know how much storage is being used in Azure, or how much latency is involved when clients retrieve files for review.

-In this unit, you concentrate on using the Azure portal to view available metrics on-demand.
+In this unit, you'll focus on using the Azure portal to view available metrics on-demand.

 By the end of this unit, you'll be able to identify, select, and display Azure Blob Storage metrics and display those metrics in the Azure portal.